acts-project/acts/docs/examples/howto/add_new_algorithm.rst

     void extractInfo(const SeedingBuffers& buffers);

-..  tip:: It is a common practice to put the algorithm code in ``ActsExamples`` namespace.
+..  tip:: It is common practice to put the algorithm code in the `ActsExamples` namespace.

 Input and Output
 ------------------

 The algorithm would be typically part of some processing sequence and thus consume and produce some event data.
-In hypothetical example discussed here space-points cod be the input and track seeds would be an output.
+In the hypothetical example discussed here, space-points are the input and track seeds an output.
-The data can be retrieved in the algorithm using `get` method.
+The data can be retrieved in the algorithm using the `get` method:

 .. code-block:: cpp

     template<typename T>
     const T& get(const std::string& name);

-The data is fetched from so called "store" that is populated by preceding algorithm or by the reader.
+The data is fetched from the "store" that is populated by a preceding algorithm or by the reader.

-The data object (or objects) produced by an algorithm can be placed in the store using method `add`.
+The data object (or objects) produced by an algorithm can be placed in the store using an `add` method:

 .. code-block:: cpp

     template<typename T>
     void add(const std::string& name, T&& object);

-As the method signature suggests the ownership of the object is transferred to the store.
+The ownership of the object is transferred to the store.
 That is, the destruction of this object at the end of event processing is taken care of.

 Configurability
 ----------------

 It is customary that an algorithm requires configuration parameters.
-For the sake of an example in hypothetical seeding algorithm it could be parameter steering which detector layers should be used.
+For example, in a seeding algorithm these parameters could include which detector layers should be used.
 The configuration can be provided to an algorithm through an additional class/structure.
 It can be an inner class of the algorithm or it can be external to it.
-One would use definitely external structure if it is shared among several algorithm classes.
+One should use an external structure if it is shared among several algorithm classes.

 For example that is how the configuration object could look like for `MySeedingAlgorithm`: